mohitharshan123/string-calculator-tdd/README.md

 6. Continuous Integration & Continuous Deployment (CI/CD)
    -------------------------------------------------------
-   The project is integrated with CI/CD pipelines to ensure automated testing and deployment.
+   The project is integrated with CI/CD pipelines to ensure automated testing.
 Every push to the repository triggers a series of automated tests to maintain code quality.